Auburn quarterback Bo Nix announces plans to transfer

 - Oops!Something went wrong.Please try again later.

-AUBURN, Ala.
-(AP) Auburn quarterback Bo Nix is in search of a new school.
+AUBURN, Ala. — Auburn quarterback Bo Nix is in search of a new school.

-The three-year starter said in a video posted to Instagram on Sunday that he plans to leave Auburn as a graduate transfer.
-Nix didn't name any potential destinations.
+The three-year starter said in a video posted to Instagram that he plans to leave Auburn as a graduate transfer.
+Nix didn’t name any potential destinations.

 The former five-star recruit started the first 34 games of his career before a season-ending ankle injury against Mississippi State.
 LSU transfer T.J.
 Finley started the final two games for the Tigers, who finished 6-6 and are set to face Houston in the Birmingham Bowl on Dec.
 28.